conqp/amd-sfh-hid-dkms/README.rst

 PCI device driver (`amd-sfh`)
 ---------------------------------
-The PCI driver is responsible for making all transaction with the chip's firmware over PCI-e.
+The PCI driver is responsible for making all transactions with the chip's firmware over PCI-e.
-The sensors are being started and stopped respectively by writing commands and, where applicable, DRAM addresses to certain device registers.
+The sensors are started and stopped respectively by writing commands and, where applicable, DRAM addresses to certain device registers.
 The sensor's input report data can then be accessed by accessing the DRAM through DMA-mapped virtual addresses.
 Commands are sent to the device using C2P